akmal-irix/akmal-irix/README.md

-Creative Technologist at irix
+### 👋 Hello, I'm a Creative Technologist at irix

-**Multimedia Designer** focused on front-end development, UI/UX, and creative digital work — currently using this GitHub profile exclusively for projects at **irix Sdn Bhd**, Malaysia’s only Tier IV certified data centre.
+I'm a **Multimedia Designer** focused on front-end development, UI/UX, and creative digital work — currently using this GitHub profile exclusively for projects at **irix Sdn Bhd**, Malaysia’s only Tier IV certified data centre.

 ---